-These sections haven also been developed into scenic spots and are popular among visitors, but less crowded and one can visit at a leisurely pace.
+These sections have also been developed into scenic spots and are popular among visitors, but are less crowded and one can visit at a leisurely pace.
 Jinshanling and Simatai have been equipped with cableways.
 But to visit Simatai, you’d better make a reservation on its official website.
 Shuiguan, literally meaning water gate, is built over a river to defend against enemies coming from waterways.
 Although the river has disappeared, one can still learn the magnificence of this special defensive construction.
-In addition to admire the Great Wall, Xiangshuihu is a site to learn some traditional Chinese health preserving knowledge.
+In addition to visit the Great Wall near Beijing, Xiangshuihu is a site to learn some traditional Chinese health preserving knowledge.

 Wild Great Wall refers to those that have not been reconstructed and thus retain their original appearances.
 Although they are broken and dilapidated, the vicissitudes of history are fully revealed.
 They are hot destinations among hiking lovers and adventurous travelers.
 Among them, Jiankou is the most dangerous but a great site for photography.
 Huanghuacheng, partially submerged underwater due to the construction of a reservoir, is the only section by water in Beijing.
 However, it is not officially allowed to hike the wild sections for safety issues and protection work.
 So when going there, please be careful and do not do any harm to the precious historical relics.

-Please hover over the names on the following map to learn more about the famous sections:
+Please hover over the names on the following tourist map to learn more about the famous sections:

 Damages Brought about by Nature and Human Activities

-Compared with the sections in other regions, the Great Wall in Beijing is relatively well-preserved.
+Compared with the sections in other regions, the Great Wall near Beijing is relatively well-preserved.
 However, its situation is not that good due to nature and human activities.
 Some bricks and stones are loose and fall down easily, and some even become piles of debris.
-The natural factors like erosions, rain, winds, and lightning stroke cause damages to the heritage day by day.
-The shrubs growing on the Great Wall and in the watchtowers cause them to crack and collapse.
+The natural factors like erosion, rain, winds, and lightning strikes cause damages to the heritage day by day.
+The shrubs growing on the wall and in the watchtowers cause them to crack and collapse.
 What's more, the growing number of tourists crowd into the wild sections, which speeds up their disappearance.
 Though it is favored by film producers, the shooting work brings no good.
 On the contrary, they leave props here and there.
-Some people like to graffiti on the Great Wall, and some even shove bricks and sell them for personal benefits.
+Some people like to put graffiti on the Great Wall, and some even shove bricks and sell them for personal benefits.